 A strike is never a desired outcome, but a company’s ability to prepare for and withstand a strike, boycott or corporate campaign is a crucial element of all comprehensive labor relations strategies.
 We have the experience and fortitude to craft aggressive contingent workforce and production plans, secure injunctive relief, and facilitate internal and external communication to our clients’ advantage.
 We stand shoulder to shoulder with clients to not only endure, but overcome these contentious labor disputes.

-Our traditional labor attorneys, including a former National Labor Relations Board member and a former Regional Director for the National Labor Relations Board, bring a wide range of trial experience and perspectives to labor litigation, including Board pre-election hearings, post-election challenges and objections, unfair labor practice charges, unit clarification petitions and unit deauthorization procedures.
+Our traditional labor attorneys, including a former National Labor Relations Board attorney, bring a wide range of trial experience and perspectives to labor litigation, including Board pre-election hearings, post-election challenges and objections, unfair labor practice charges, unit clarification petitions and unit deauthorization procedures.